melnikov-s/codex-sdk/README.md

   inputDisabled: boolean;
-  queue?: Array<string>; // Optional queue of pending messages transcript?: Array<UIMessage>; // Derived: messages filtered to exclude UI messages }
+  queue?: Array<string>; // Optional queue of pending messages transcript?: Array<UIMessage>; // Derived: messages filtered to exclude UI messages statusLine?: ReactNode; // Optional status line displayed above the input }
 ```

 The `state.transcript` property provides a clean message history (excluding "ui" messages) that is perfect for sending to an LLM.

+The `state.statusLine` property allows you to display custom status information above the terminal input.
+You can set it to any React component or simple text using `setState({statusLine: "Processing..."})` or `setState({statusLine: <Text color="green">✓ Ready</Text>})`.

 ---